MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-adfs.md

 - Your organization must have the following licenses to use Conditional Access App Control:

-  - A pre-configured AD FS environment.
+  - A pre-configured AD FS environment
+  - Microsoft Cloud App Security

 - An existing AD FS single sign-on configuration for the app using the SAML 2.0 authentication protocol